philips-software/terraform-provider-hsdp/docs/guides/functions.md

 a helper application called `siderite`.
 Siderite started as a convenience tool to ease Iron Worker usage.
 It now has a `function` mode where it will look for an `/app/server` (configurable) and execute it.
 The server should start up and listen on port `8080` for regular HTTP requests.
 The siderite binary will establish a connection to the gateway and wait for synchronous requests to come in.

+## Asynchronous function
-In asychronous mode the Siderite helper will pull the payload from the Gateway and execute the request (again by spawining `/app/server`).
-Optionally it will `POST` the response back to an URL if one specified in an `X-Callback-URL` header in the HTTP call to the asychronous endpoint.
+In asychronous mode the Siderite helper will pull the payload from the Gateway and execute the request (again by spawning `/app/server`).
+It will `POST` the response back to a URL specified in the original request Header called `X-Callback-URL` header.

 ## Example Docker file
 ```dockerfile
 FROM golang:1.16.3-alpine3.13 as builder